stepanJSN/hospital-frontend/README.md

  - Search for doctors (filters can be used)
  - Make an appointment for a available time
  - View appointments
- - Edit adn delete personal profile
+ - Edit and delete personal profile (including changing avatar)
+ - Receiving notifications of cancellation of an appointment

 **Doctors(staff)**